njs-guy/glog/README.md

 glog.Call("error", "player", "Could not find PlayerController.");
 ```

 That's pretty much it.
+What information you decide to log is up to you.

 ## Config

 Go to `Project -> Project Settings...` and scroll all the way down to `Glog/Config`.

 The default settings should be fine for most use cases.
-What information you decide to log is up to you.

 ### General

 - Log Level: The lowest logging level to write to output.
 Defaults to Debug.
 Debug messages are hidden in release builds.
-- Show Init Message: Whether to show the `glog loaded successfully` message at startup.
+- Show Init Message: Whether to show the "glog loaded successfully" message at startup.
 Defaults to true.
 - Include Debug Traceback - Whether to show function traceback for debug messages.
 Defaults to true.
 - Include Timestamp: Whether to print a timestamp for each log.
 Defaults to true.